entropyxyz/entropy-docs/docs/Core/intro.md

 ## The Threshold Server

 This is the part which carries out the threshold signing protocol, together with other instances of the threshold server.
+This is used for private information where consensus is not required.
+Since it deals with private data which must never be exposed publicly on-chain, it is distributed as a separate binary.

 It has the following features:
 - The 'signing client' which performs the threshold signing protocol.